 The ambition is to celebrate and enhance the area’s wealth of green, blue, cultural and heritage assets and establish strong physical links between the university campus and surrounding communities to create a vibrant, modern and connected new city district that drives culture, innovation and activity.

 Maximising social value outcomes is a key priority of the partners.
 We will work with communities within and surrounding the Masterplan area to understand local challenges and opportunities to leave a positive, long-lasting legacy.
 There is a huge opportunity to harness the wealth of talent across the area and utilise the University’s world-leading research to collaborate with industry to enhance skills and job opportunities for the local population and deliver sustainable, transformational change to benefit the City and wider region.

 Sustainability will be at the heart of future development proposals.
 The existing green assets across the area, combined with the scale of potential development, mix of uses and opportunities for delivering significant public realm improvements and a range of sustainable transport solutions, means the development provides a unique opportunity to lead the way in the drive to carbon neutrality.

 The initial Masterplan proposals developed by 5plus architects in 2018 have now been tested and reviewed by Salford City Council, University of Salford and the English Cities Fund (The Partners).
-A new Draft Development Framework for the area has been prepared by the Partners setting out proposals for future development across the area.
-This will be subject to extensive public consultation over the period 20th October-1st December 2020.
+A new Development Framework for the area has now been prepared which sets out proposals for future development across the area.
+This new Development Framework was approved by the Council in January 2021.